artgenexyz/metamask-button-webflow/README.md

 ```
 5. Done!
 "Connect MetaMask" button is working!

+## Need to setup NFT sale?
+Check out free minting widget for Webflow/Wix/Tilda: https://github.com/buildship-dev/webflow-nft-components

-If you want to allow minting on your NFT website and can't code, reach out to us via https://buildship.dev, or, if you can code, check out https://github.com/buildship-dev/generativeNFT-template
+If you want to allow minting on your NFT website and can't code, reach out to us via https://buildship.xyz.
+If you can code, check out https://github.com/buildship-dev/nft-contracts